shabin5785/Golang_notes/GO_Notes_1.md

 - we have take care of cleaning up resources created during testing

-- better start all testing functions with "Test"
+- better start all testing functions names with "Test"